andrewrk/node-s3-client/README.md

 # High Level Amazon S3 Client

-## Features
+## Features and Limitations

  * Automatically retry a configurable number of times when S3 returns an error.
  * No limits.
 Includes logic to make multiple requests when there is a 1000 object limit etc.
- * Streaming upload - you don't have to know the content length of your stream.
  * Ability to set a limit on the maximum parallelization of S3 requests.
    Retries get pushed to the end of the paralellization queue.
  * Ability to sync a dir to and from S3.
+ * Limited to files less than 5GB.

 ## Usage